Dual Security for MIMO-OFDM ISAC Systems: Artificial Ghosts or Artificial Noise: Introduction

-In contrast, sensing security, particularly sensing eavesdropping, is not yet mature in existing ISAC systems \cite{geng2025survey, han2025next}.
-Active sensing attacks, such as jamming and spoofing, can often be mitigated using defensive mechanisms developed for active communication attacks \cite{cao2025sensing, li2025win}.
-In contrast, a passive sensing Eve does not transmit any signals, yet it can still infer sensitive physical-world information, thereby posing a fundamentally different and more challenging security threat.
+In contrast, sensing security, particularly sensing eavesdropping, has not yet been systematically explored in existing ISAC systems \cite{geng2025survey, han2025next}.
+Active sensing attacks, such as jamming and spoofing, can often be mitigated using defensive mechanisms developed for active communication attacks \cite{li2025securing, cao2025sensing, li2025win}.
+In contrast, a passive sensing Eve does not transmit any signals yet it can still infer sensitive physical-world information, thereby posing a fundamentally different and more challenging security threat.
 Existing defensive methods designed against passive communication Eves cannot be directly applied to sensing Eves.
-Moreover, unlike sensing-only systems, where secure designs based on radar-centric waveforms have been extensively investigated \cite{hernandez2023scheduled, meng2025securfi}, many ISAC frameworks employ communication-centric waveforms to simultaneously support sensing and data transmission.
-Such communication-centric signaling is inherently more vulnerable to sensing eavesdroppers due to the fundamental trade-off between sensing and communication under limited spectral and power resources.
-In contrast, radar-centric waveforms, such as FMCW, typically operate over wide bandwidths and exhibit low probability of interception (LPI) characteristics, while often requiring dedicated sensing hardware.
-Communication waveforms, however, are designed for interoperability across standard communication devices and are therefore more easily accessible to unauthorized receivers.
-Consequently, how to effectively prevent sensing eavesdropping in ISAC systems employing communication-centric waveforms remains largely unexplored \cite{qu2023privacy, aman2025integrating}.
+Moreover, unlike sensing-only systems, where secure designs based on sensing-centric waveforms have been extensively investigated \cite{hernandez2023scheduled, meng2025securfi}, a major field in ISAC systems is to employ communication-centric waveforms to perform sensing tasks.
+Such communication-centric signaling is inherently vulnerable to sensing Eves, and how to effectively prevent sensing eavesdropping in ISAC systems employing communication-centric waveforms remains largely unexplored \cite{qu2023privacy, aman2025integrating}.

 In this context, several recent studies have investigated sensing security against sensing Eves.
 In \cite{jia2024illegal}, illegal sensing is mitigated by minimizing the signal-to-noise ratio (SNR) at the sensing adversary while simultaneously minimizing the Cramér–Rao bound (CRB) at the legitimate sensing receiver to preserve sensing accuracy.
 In \cite{zou2024securing}, a mutual-information (MI) based framework is developed, where the MI of the legitimate sensing receiver is maximized subject to constraints on the maximum allowable MI at the sensing Eves and the minimum signal-to-interference-plus-noise ratio (SINR) requirements of communication users to guarantee communication performance.
 Similarly, \cite{zhou2025beamforming} maximizes the SNR of the legitimate sensing receiver to ensure sensing performance, while imposing SINR constraints for communication users and an upper bound on the sensing Eve’s SNR to achieve sensing security.
 A dual-secure design for cell-free ISAC networks is studied in \cite{ren2024secure}.
 However, the sensing Eve is assumed to have no access to the reference signal and can only perform non-coherent energy detection.
 Consequently, the detection probability of the sensing Eves is optimized, together with minimizing the SNR of the communication Eve to ensure communication security.
 Nevertheless, the above-mentioned works commonly rely on the assumption that the channel state information (CSI) of sensing Eves is perfectly known at the transmitter, which may be impractical in realistic deployments.